pimutils/vdirsyncer/docs/packaging.rst

 require a lot of environment variables to be set (for configuration) and you probably don't want to deal with that.

-You can install the testing dependencies with ``make test-install``.
+You can install the testing dependencies with ``make install-test``.
 You probably don't want this since it will use pip to download the dependencies.
 Alternatively you can find the testing dependencies in ``test-requirements.txt``, again with lower-bound version requirements.